UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     * The copy of the failed section of filesystem to a new area is at 33% done, expected to take 4.5 days more.

-    * The copy of home directories from our backup location to easier access location is at 44TiB and 86M items out of 48TiB and 219M.
+    * The copy of home directories from our backup location to easier access location is at ~~44TiB~~ 22TiB (GPFS was reporting twice the real disk usage) and 86M items out of 48TiB and 219M.
 It is hard to predict how long that may take, as the number of items is the bottleneck.
 It has been going through usernames in alphabetical order and has reached those starting "ucbe".